Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 It is powered by a SWISS ETA 955.412 V8 7 jewelled quartz movement stamped with the LONGINES brand.

-VERTEX (circa 1956) 9 CARAT GOLD 15 JEWELS
+VERTEX (circa 1956) 9 CARAT GOLD 15 JEWELS – SOLD

 The watch is running well and working, winding and setting as it should.
 It is powered by a 15 jewel movement that is crisp and clean.
 The movement is stamped ” VERTEX REVUE SWISS 15 JEWELS 78″.
 It was manufactured by the Thommens Uhrfabrik AG in Switzerland with the Vertex Watch Company being first registered in 1916.
-Originally, completed watches were imported from Switzerland into England, but later, watches were encased using cases made by A.L.Dennision, of which this is an example.
+Originally, completed watches were imported from Switzerland into England, but later, watches were encased using cases made by A.L.Dennison, of which this is an example.

 VINTAGE RECORD 9 CARAT GOLD CASED WRISTWATCH

 This classic vintage wristwatch is powered by a 15 jewel movement and is supported by a well balanced, delicate gold bracelet strap with a four stage ladder clasp.
 It is triple signed with the RECORD brand appearing on the movement, crown and dial.
-The RECORD brand was owned many years ago by LONGINES.
+(The RECORD brand was owned many years ago by LONGINES.)

-VINTAGE OMEGA GENEVE DYNAMIC “BULLSEYE” WRISTWATCH
+VINTAGE OMEGA GENEVE DYNAMIC “BULLSEYE” WRISTWATCH – SOLD

 All in all, the watch is very attractive, with its bold, sky blue “bullseye” face and powder blue second hand.
 It is a rather scarce and very collectable item in today’s vintage market place.